patauchi/biogeoTools/README.md

 Atauchi, P.J., Peterson, A. T. (2021). biogeoTools: Tools for Biogeographical Analyses.
 R package version 1.0.

 ### Environmental Heterogeneity
 Atauchi, P.J., Peterson, A. T. (2022).
-The importance of environmental heterogeneity on species distribution The paper of the application is accesible from https://
+The importance of environmental heterogeneity on species distribution. s
+The paper of the application is accesible from https://